-The sofa you buy should be chosen for several reasons, such as how you are going to use it and which style would be the best fit for your room.
+When buying a sofa you need to consider how you are going to use it, the space it will be in, and the style which will be the best fit for your room.
 And since a good sofa can last you for years, it is also important to learn about quality before you determine a budget for it.

 How Will You Use Your Sofa?

 Determining the kind of usage your sofa will get can help you select most of the other features you need.

 So, how will you use your sofa?
 Will it primarily be used for everyday activities such as relaxing, reading, or watching TV, or will it be used only occasionally in a formal setting?